-The British Academy Policy Centre oversees a programme of activities including reports and events, which engage expertise within the humanities and social sciences to shed light on wider public policy issues.
-The Policy Centre was launched in October 2009.
+The Public Policy programme of activities includes reports and events, which engage expertise within the humanities and social sciences to shed light on wider public policy issues.
+This programme was launched in October 2009.

-For further details see About the Policy Centre.
+For further details see About Public Policy at the BA.

 25 February 2014 Report: The shifting face of workplace pensions

 The British Academy today publishes a report on the ongoing shift from Defined Benefit to Defined Contribution pensions.
 The shifting face of workplace pensions: The retreat of employers and growth of defined contribution by Professor Anthony Neuberger explores the shift from DB to DC and analyses the many alternative structures and choices in the design of DC pensions around the world.
 The report also looks at the principal design areas and offers observations towards the current pensions debate in the UK.

 16 January 2014 Report: "If you could do one thing..."
 Nine local actions to reduce health inequalities

 The British Academy has published a collection of opinion pieces on health inequalities from leading social scientists.
 Each of the authors has written an article, drawing on the evidence base for their particular area of expertise, identifying one policy intervention that they think local authorities could introduce to improve the health of the local population and reduce health inequalities.